codepb/jquery-template/readme.md

 ### Options

 There are a number of options the plugin accepts.
-These are:
+These can be set by passing an object containing the settings you would like to set as the third parameter to .loadTemplate:

+    $(container).loadTemplate(template, data, { append: true, elemPerPage: 20 });

+The full list of options are:

 - "overwriteCache" (default false) - Whether to ignore the cache and reload the template (if you've previously loaded the template, but it might have changed, you'll want to set this to true.
 - "complete" (default null) - Callback function to call on complete.
 Will always be called regardless of success or failure.